COVID-19 Vaccine FAQ

 How will I know to get my second dose?

-After receiving your first shot, everyone will receive a paper immunization record that will be completed at the time of vaccination.
+After receiving your first Moderna vaccine shot, you will receive a paper immunization record that will be completed at the time of vaccination.
 It will include the vaccine you received, date and location, and date when your next shot is needed.
-Individuals will be reminded when it’s time to receive their second shot.
+Individuals will be reminded by APLA Health when it’s time to receive their second shot.

 What happens if you don’t take the second dose?

 Protection is assumed to be less.
 In data that Moderna submitted to the FDA before its Dec.
 17 review for its request for emergency use authorization, for instance, its analysis suggested that the first dose provides protection from getting COVID-19, but the data did not allow for a “firm conclusion,” the FDA says.
-Both the Pfizer and Moderna vaccines are believed to be around 50% effective after just one dose.
+The Moderna vaccine is believed to be around 50% effective after just one dose.

 After the required doses, how long until it takes effect and provides protection?